Spider-Man: Into the Spider-Verse Marvel Easter Eggs and References

 This article consists of nothing but Spider-Man: Into the Spider-Verse spoilers.
-We have a spoiler-free review right here if you prefer.

 Well, Spider-Man: Into the Spider-Verse absolutely delivers everything a Spider-Man fan could possibly want.
 Who needs the Marvel Cinematic Universe when you’ve got a movie that tells such a wonderful, compelling story on its own, and one that draws so heavily, and so purely, from Spider-Man mythology, right?